 Step 3: Drawing for the shoulders and the arms

 Once I have the torso and the hips in place, I will move forward and start drawing my limbs.

-First of all will be the shoulders.
+First of all, will be the shoulders.
 I’ve seen many people drawing the shoulder like a couple of egg-shaped spheres.
 In my case, I do the same, but I also like to draw the top part of this inverted egg flatter.
-The reason is this allows to the descending line of the traps to continue on the deltoids.
+The reason is this allows the descending line of the traps to continue on the deltoids.
 The result is a more natural and fluid body line.

 For the biceps and triceps area, I will draw a tube for each arm.
 This tube will become narrower on the bottom.
 Here will be connected to the elbow.